The costs of destitution

 The 28-day move-on period in the UK is leaving refugees on the brink of destitution.
 Evidence from people supported by British Red Cross services shows that newly recognised refugees are struggling after successfully applying for asylum.
 Many can’t move from asylum support to mainstream benefits and employment within the 28-day period given to them by the Home Office.

-Recently the 28-day move-on process changed, leaving some people with as little as seven days to move out of their asylum accommodation.
+In August 2023, the move-on process changed, leaving some people with as little as seven days to move out of their asylum accommodation.
 This is leading to devastating levels of destitution.

 Key findings